City of Los Angeles Seal

 Human Resources Benefits expenses were $4.7 million or 0.6 percent below the Budget, and lower by $12.6 million or 1.6 percent compared to last year.
 The decrease was primarily due to decreased health care subsidies for employees, by $16.1 million or 3.0 percent, and Unemployment Insurance costs, which fell by $3.9 million.

-Exhibit 8 below breaks out expenditures and encumbrances by Governmental Activity.
+Exhibit 8 breaks out expenditures and encumbrances by Governmental Activity.

 As budget priorities shifted and the economy expanded, the share of spending for the Protection of Persons and Property has remained remarkably stable at almost a third of the total expenditures.